mlajtos/moniel/README.md

 # Moniel: *Notation for Deep Learning Models*
-**Moniel** is human-friendly notation for declarative data flow graphs which can be compiled for TensorFlow runtime.
-[Demo](https://www.youtube.com/watch?v=zVZqHHNQ50c)
+Moniel is human-friendly notation for declarative data flow graphs which can be compiled for TensorFlow runtime.

 ![VGG16 written in Moniel](images/VGG16.png)
 ## Motivation